 Indemnifying parties often impose time limitations on indemnity and related provisions to control liability.
-Absent an agreement to the contrary, Georgia law statutes of limitations dictate the length of time that a party has to raise a claim, including an indemnity claim (State Q&A, Statutes of Limitations: Georgia (1-559-8625)).

-Under Georgia law, a claim for contractual indemnification arising out of a simple contract must be brought within six years after the claim accrues (O.C.G.A. § 9-3-24; see also Saiia Const., LLC v.
+Absent an agreement to the contrary, Georgia law statutes of limitations dictate the length of time that a party has to raise a claim, including an indemnity claim (State Q&A, Statutes of Limitations: Georgia).
+Under Georgia law, a claim for contractual indemnification must be brought within six years after the claim accrues (O.C.G.A. § 9-3-24; see also Saiia Const., LLC v.
 Terracon Consultants, Inc., 310 Ga.
 App.
-713, 716 (2011); but see Suntrust Bank v.
-Venable, 299 Ga.
-655, 657 (2016) (holding that the Uniform Commercial Code's four year limitations period applies to breaches of contracts involving the sale of goods)).
+713, 716 (2011)).
 However, time limitations on indemnity claims may vary depending on whether the claim is a:

-- Direct claim.
+Direct claim.
 The statute of limitations clock starts once the underlying indemnity accrues, which is when the indemnified party pays the settlement or judgement (see Auto-Owners Ins.
 Co., 252 Ga.
 App. at 364).
 The length of time the indemnified party has to file the claim depends on the type of claim.
 Parties often limit the duration and survivability of contract terms, for example, to have the representations survive the deal closing but expire 30 days after the contract effective date (see, for example, Encompass Ins.
 Co. of America v.
 Friedman, 299 Ga.
 App.
-429, 431 (2009) (limiting the period of time that a party has to bring a claim under the contract)).
-For an example of a survival provision, see Standard Clause, General Contract Clauses: Survival (GA) (W-003-9726).
-For a direct claim such as this, the contractual time limitations supersede the statute of limitations. - Third-party claim.
+429, 431 (2009)).
+For an example of a survival provision, see Standard Clause, General Contract Clauses: Survival (GA).
+For a direct claim such as this, the contractual time limitations supersede the statute of limitations.

+- Third-party claim.
 Absent an agreement to the contrary, the statute of limitations limits: - the amount of time the third party has to bring a claim against the indemnified party (the statute of limitations clock starts from the time the claim accrues); and - the amount of time the indemnified party has to bring an indemnity claim against the indemnifying party.
-A typical statute of limitations clock for an indemnity claim starts when the indemnified party has been served with process in the underlying lawsuit, or when the party knew or should have known of any act or omission giving rise to the cause of action for indemnity, whichever period expires later.
+A typical statute of limitation clock for an indemnity claim starts when the indemnified party has been served with process in the underlying lawsuit, or when the party knew or should have known of any act or omission giving rise to the cause of action for indemnity, whichever period expires later.

-Ideally, the duration of the indemnity gives the indemnified party a reasonable amount of time to discover any covered breach or thirdparty claim.
+Ideally, the duration of the indemnity gives the indemnified party a reasonable amount of time to discover any covered breach or third-party claim.
 Parties should consider customizing indemnity duration in the agreement after: